 The expert panel at the WHO made this recommendation after having conducted a massive review of about 9,000 studies.
 It is now advising people to decrease their sugar intake to a level that will help to decrease the instance of both obesity and dental cavities.

 Here’s where it gets a little bit complicated.
 While this recommendation does include the sugars that are added to foods in the form of white sugar, glucose, fructose, honey, syrups, fruit juices, and other added sweeteners, it does not include those that occur naturally in whole fruits and vegetables.
 It is the added sugars that the WHO is seeking to reduce – anything not already naturally occurring within nutritious foods.

 Western nations such as the United States, Canada, the United Kingdom, and others, are known for eating far more sugar than the daily recommendation from the WHO.
 In fact, the sugar intake of the average American would need to drop by two thirds in order to comply with the newly recommended limit.

 Many doctors are thrilled to see this latest report from the WHO, as they have already felt that this limit to daily sugar intake should be suggested.
-Added sugars are not something that is required in order to be healthy, but consuming too much of them can lead to serious health concerns.
+Added sugars are not something that is required in order to be healthy but consuming too much of them can lead to serious health concerns.
 Therefore, the less sugar that an individual consumes every day – and as a whole – the better.

 While a great deal of attention has been placed on eating bad fats over the years, a great deal of research is starting to show that added sugars can be even worse for a person’s health than the equivalent caloric value in unhealthy fats.